pexels-mikhail-nilov-6964363

 If Feinstein and Padilla enact a corporate income tax rate increase, they will have to explain why they just increased your utility bills

 If President Biden and Sens.
-Dianne Feinstein and Alex Padilla hike the corporate income tax rate, California households and businesses will get stuck with higher utility bills as the country tries to recover from the pandemic.
+Dianne Feinstein and Alex Padilla hike the corporate income tax rate, California households and businesses will get stuck with higher utility bills.

 Customers bear the cost of corporate income taxes imposed on utility companies.
 Corporate income tax cuts drive utility rates down, corporate income tax hikes drive utility rates up.